 If you haven’t yet had your child’s eyes examined, you’re not alone.
 Many parents are unsure when their children need to start getting eye exams.
-In fact, only 15 percent of preschool children receive an eye exam before school starts, which leaves them at risk for unchecked vision issues.
+In fact, it is estimated that fewer than 55 percent of children have a vision screening before the age of 17, which leaves them at risk for unchecked vision issues.
 Many are on the ball when it comes to taking their children to the dentist but delay vision exams.
 Why?

 It’s not that parents are refusing to take their kids for eye exams.
 Rather, it’s because it just doesn’t occur to them that their children need regular eye exams.
 Many parents assume that if there is a problem with their kids’ eyes their kids will say something.
 However, if their vision has always been poor, they won’t know that something is wrong and they won’t tell you.

 Be Aware of the Not-So-Obvious Signs

-Some parents also think that if there is a problem with their kids’ eyes that their teachers will notice some behavioral problems.
+Some parents also think that if there is a problem with their kids’ eyes, their teachers will notice some behavioral problems.
 Or, they’ll notice some learning issues.
 These include difficulty reading, sitting too close to the TV, squinting to see, or acting out due to the frustration of not being able to see clearly.
 It’s also possible that many parents assume that if they themselves don’t have eye or vision problems, their child won’t either.
 The thing is, not all vision problems present themselves with obvious symptoms.

 The reason more parents take their children in for dental exams more often than eye exams is that dental problems can usually be seen, such as cavities or chipped teeth.
 Kids are also much more vocal about whether their teeth or mouths hurt.
 And, it’s constantly drilled into everyone’s brains that dental care is important, and brushing and flossing are essential for keeping your teeth healthy.
 More parents know to take their kids in for dental exams on a regular basis.

 Eye Problems in Children